 I took one for the team, quietly and without complaint.

-In my very first Executive Chef position I was paired up with a woman as my sous chef.
-Lori Walker was an amazing assistant for me, and helped me get my feet under me as a first time chef.
+In my very first Executive Chef position, I was paired up with a woman as my sous chef.
+Lori Walker was an amazing assistant for me and helped me get my feet under me as a first-time chef.
 “You know Adam”, she would say a year later during my going away party, “When you started, you were a terrible chef.
 But you ended up being a pretty damn good one.”
 Thanks mostly to her partnership, without it I wouldn’t have lasted a month.

-She, and many other women that I have had the pleasure to work with have been the hardest working culinarians on staff; coming in on their days off, even when sick.
+She and many other women that I have had the pleasure to work with have been the hardest working culinarians on staff; coming in on their days off, even when sick.
 They were the hardest working people in the room, primarily because they had to be.
 They could not be seen as weak, needy or quick to tire; the ‘Bro’s’ in the room were waiting in the wings, ready to shame them right out of their whites.

-Many of the women I worked with were more butch then most of the men I’ve known; regardless of their sexual orientation.
+Many of the women I worked with were more butch than most of the men I’ve known; regardless of their sexual orientation.
 The Culinary Bro Code demanded it of them, or they would quickly be, outside looking in.
 Such was the price many of these women paid.